groknix/scripts/README.md

 ## Intro

-This is a complete and utter f*#@ing mess right now.
+This is a work in progress.

-In the future, this will be a repo to hold my collection of scripts snippets and functions etc. to facilitate reusable code.
+This is a repo to hold my collection of scripts snippets and functions etc. to facilitate reusable code and to preserve any substantial work with clear comments..

-As time permits, I also want to provide some clear and well explained comments so that anyone wishing to use anything here completely understands what each line is doing.
-This should help both you and I to grow.
+As time permits, I also want to provide some clear and well explained comments inline so that anyone wishing to use anything here completely understands what each line is doing.
+This can be stripped out later, but should help beginners and the forgetful.

 ## License